lsst-sitcom/sitcomtn-057/index.rst

 Slew and Settle times
 ==========================

-By taking the difference from the *inPostion* timestamp and the *Start_slew* timestamp, we can characterize the slew and settle times.
+By taking the difference from the *inPostion* timestamp and the *start_slew* timestamp, we can characterize the slew and settle times.
 This is shown in Figure 4.
 Slews of less than 3.5 degrees have slew and settle times less than 4 seconds.

 .. image:: ./_static/Slew_Settle_Times_Corrected.png